What can a myocardial perfusion scan show?

 What happens in the MPS test?

-You will have a small amount of radioactive substance (often called a tracer, isotope or radionuclide) injected into your blood so that your blood flow can be detected by the special camera used in the test.
+You will have a small amount of radioactive substance injected into your blood so that blood flow can be detected.

-The scan is usually in two parts – stress and rest – so that doctors can see the effects of physical stress (exercise) on your blood flow.
+The scan is usually in two parts – stress and rest – so that doctors can see the effects of stress (exercise) on your heart.

-For the stress element, before you are injected with the tracer you will be asked to exercise on a bike or treadmill – or if you are unable to exercise you may be given a medicine instead which increases your heart rate.
+For the stress element, before you are injected with the tracer you will be asked to exercise on a bike or treadmill.
+If you are unable to exercise you may be given a medicine instead which increases your heart rate.
 The camera takes pictures of your heart while you are exercising and your heart rate and blood pressure will be closely monitored throughout.

 Overall the appointment takes about 4 hours as there is some waiting around in-between the two parts of the test.
 Sometimes the scans are taken over two days and in this case they will take around one to two hours each time.
 The actual scan usually only takes about 20 minutes.